Advertising

 "I don't think it would make sense.
 If you're out of tour, then it's pretty hard to come back," she said after losing in New York.
 "I don't want to take a break.
 It's tough.
 It could be a little bit easier, but I'm keeping up with the schedule.
 I'm only talking about mandatory tournaments and there are rules about mandatory tournaments.
 But I'm ready for playing [until] November, I guess, unless I'm going to get injured."

-Eight of the WTA's Top 10 in the world rankings as of this week are expected to play in Beijing, including Australian Open and US Open champion Aryna Sabalenka, who will be the top seed.
-No. 9 Maria Sakkari joins Swiatek on the sidelines as a result of a continuing shoulder injury.
+Seven of the WTA's Top 10 in the world rankings as of this week are expected to play in Beijing, including Australian Open and US Open champion Aryna Sabalenka, who will be the top seed.
+No. 9 Maria Sakkari joins Swiatek on the sidelines as a result of a continuing shoulder injury, and No. 10 Danielle Collins withdrew with illness.